carla-simulator/carla/Docs/adv_traffic_manager.md

 Nevertheless, the logic of it can be simplified as follows.

-__1. Store the current state of the simulation.__
+__1. Store and update the current state of the simulation.__
 First of all, the [ALSM](#ALSM) (Agent Lifecycle & State Management) scans the world to keep track of all the vehicles and walkers present in it, and clean up entries for those that no longer exist.
-All the data is retrieved from the server, and passed on to others.
+All the data is retrieved from the server, and then passed to the [stages](#stages).
 In such way, calls to the server are isolated in the ALSM, and these information can be easily accessible onwards.
 The [vehicle registry](#vehicle-registry) contains an array with the registered vehicles, and a list with the rest of vehicles and pedestrians.
-The [simulation state](#simulation-state) stores in cache the position and velocity and some additional information of all the vehicles and walkers.
+The [simulation state](#simulation-state) stores in cache the position and velocity and some additional information of all the cars and walkers.

 __2. Calculate the movement of every registered vehicle.__
-The main goal of the TM is generating viable commands for all the vehicles in the [vehicle registry](#vehicle-registry), according to the [simulation state](#simulation-state).
+The main goal of the TM is to generate viable commands for all the vehicles in the [vehicle registry](#vehicle-registry), according to the [simulation state](#simulation-state).
 The calculations for each vehicle are done separatedly.
 These calculations are divided in different [stages](#stages).
 The [control loop](#control-loop) makes sure that all the calculations are consistent by creating __synchronization barriers__ in between stages.
 No one moves to the following stage before the calculations for all the vehicles are finished in the current one.
-Each vehicles has to go through the following stages.
+Each vehicle has to go through the following stages.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.1 - [Localization stage](#stage-1-localization-stage).__
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.1 - [Localization Stage](#stage-1-localization-stage).__
-TM vehicles do not have a specific route in mind.
-Choices are made randomly at junctions.
-Having these in mind, the [in memory map](#in-memory-map) simplifies the map as a grid of waypoints, and a near-future path to follow is created as a list of waypoints ahead.
+TM vehicles do not have a predefined route, and path choices are taken randomly at junctions.
+Having this in mind, the [In-Memory Map](#in-memory-map) simplifies the map as a grid of waypoints, and a near-future path to follow is created as a list of waypoints ahead.
 The path of every vehicle will be stored by the [PBVT](#PBVT) component (Path Buffers & Vehicle Tracking), so that these can be easily accessible and modified in future stages.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.2 - [Collision stage](#stage-2-collision-stage).__
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.2 - [Collision Stage](#stage-2-collision-stage).__
-During this stage, bounding boxes are extended over the path of the vehicle, and collision hazards are triggered when necessary.
+During this stage, bounding boxes are extended over the path of each vehicle to identify potential collision hazards, which are then managed when necessary.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.3 - [Traffic Light stage](#stage-3-traffic-light-stage)__
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.3 - [Traffic Light Stage](#stage-3-traffic-light-stage)__
-Similar to the collision stage, triggers hazards that modify the path of the vehicle according to traffic light influence, stop signs, and junction priority.
+Similar to the Collision Stage, this stage identifies potential hazards that affect the path of the vehicle according to traffic light influence, stop signs, and junction priority.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.4 - [Motion Planner stage](#stage-4-motion-planner-stage).__
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__2.4 - [Motion Planner Stage](#stage-4-motion-planner-stage).__
-Once the path has been defined by the previous stages, this stage calculates the vehice movement.
-A [PID controller](#pid-controller) will be used to determine how to reach the target values.
+Once a path has been defined, this stage computes vehicle movement.
+A [PID controller](#pid-controller) is used to determine how to reach the target values.
 This movement is then translated into an actual CARLA command to be applied.

 __3. Apply the commands in the simulation.__
-Finally, the TM has calculated the next command for every vehicle.
-It is only a matter of applying these.
+Finally, the TM has calculated the next command for every vehicle, and now it is only a matter of applying them.
 All the commands are gathered by the [command array](#command-array), and sent to the CARLA server in a batch so that they are applied in the same frame.

-And thus concludes the cycle.
+And thus the cycle is concluded.
 The TM follows this logic on every step of the simulation.
 For a better understanding of the role that each component plays, this section includes an in-depth description of each of them.

 ### ALSM

 ALSM stands for __Agent Lifecycle and State Management__.
 First step in the logic cycle.
 Provides context over the current state of the simulation.

-*   Scans the world to keep track of all the vehicles and walkers in it, their position and velocity.
-For walkers and vehicles with physics enabled, the velocity is retrieved by [Vehicle.get_velocity()](#python_api.md#carla.Vehicle).
-For vehicles with physics disabled, the velocity is computed using the history of position updates over time.
+*   Scans the world to keep track of all the vehicles and walkers in it, their positions and velocities.
+If physics are enabled, the velocity is retrieved by [Vehicle.get_velocity()](#python_api.md#carla.Vehicle).
+Instead, if physics are disabled, the velocity is computed using the history of position updates over time.
 *   Stores the position, velocity and additional information (traffic light influence, bounding boxes, etc) of every vehicle and walker in the [simulation state](#simulation-state) module.
-*   Updates the list of registered vehicles stored by [vehicle registry](#vehicle-registry).
+*   Updates the list of registered vehicles stored by the [vehicle registry](#vehicle-registry).
-*   Removes/Adds entries in the [control loop](#control-loop) and [PBVT](#pbvt) modules to match the list of registered vehicles.
+*   Updates entries in the [control loop](#control-loop) and [PBVT](#pbvt) modules to match the list of registered vehicles.

 __Related .cpp files:__ `ALSM.h`, `ALSM.cpp`.

 ### Command array

 Last step in the TM logic cycle.
-Receives commands for all the registered vehicles and applies these.
+Receives commands for all the registered vehicles and applies them.

-*   Receives a series of [carla.VehicleControl](#python_api.md#carla.VehicleControl) from the [Motion Planner stage](#motion-planner-stage).
+*   Receives a series of [carla.VehicleControl](#python_api.md#carla.VehicleControl) from the [Motion Planner Stage](#motion-planner-stage).
 *   Constructs a batch for all the commands to be applied during the same frame.
 *   Sends the batch to the CARLA server.
 Either __apply_batch()__ or __apply_batch_synch()__ in [carla.Client](../python_api/#carla.Client) will be called, depending if the simulation is running in asynchronous or synchronous mode, respectively.

-__Related .cpp files:__ `BatchControlStage.cpp`.
+__Related .cpp files:__ `TrafficManagerLocal.cpp`.

 ### Control loop